The following lecture was recorded during Providence’s 2017 Christianity and National Security Conference.

 Now, I’ll take questions and comments.
 Hi.

-Given these points, I wonder if you could clarify who exactly you are talking about.
+Given these points, could you clarify who exactly you are talking about?
 Also, what social scientific evidence supports the idea that these anecdotes are more than just subjective conditions?

 If you put a hundred Millennials in a room, not all of them will fit this description.
 However, I have encountered these issues many times in my work.
 There is data on this, but a systematic survey of young Christians on this topic doesn’t exist to my knowledge.
 What I find among Millennials varies, and it’s a subject for future research.
 Some of what I described applies to some people, while other parts apply to others.
 The incoherence you mentioned is a real issue, and discussing it more might help people understand their views better.

-So, two follow-up questions: One is whether presuming their incoherence is question begging rather than the analysis being flawed.
-Second, if Millennials have an incoherent worldview, shouldn’t we either critique the bad parts or build on the good parts to guide them towards traditional Christian commitments?
+Question: So, two follow-up questions: One, is presuming their incoherence question begging rather than the analysis being flawed?
+Second, if Millennials have an incoherent worldview, shouldn’t we either critique the bad parts or build on the good parts to guide them toward traditional Christian commitments?
 Why choose the first approach rather than the second?

 It’s crucial that the older generation, including myself, be more intentional about discussing these issues with Millennials.
 The blame doesn’t fall on them but on those who are currently leading.
 In the Christian world, we have public voices like Robert Jeffress, who advocate extreme measures, and prosperity preachers like Joel Osteen.
 These voices are not thoughtful yet influence many Christians in America.